 Debt Settlement Attorney in Washington D.C. and Virginia

 Even without the threat of bankruptcy, your attorney usually can effectively reduce the amount you owe by analyzing your financial picture and your ability to repay.
 After all, you would not be in debt collections if you could simply write the creditor a check.
-Using numbers that the creditor can evaluate efficiently tends to generate better results for my creditors.
+Using numbers that the creditor can evaluate efficiently tends to generate better results for our clients.
 The more difficult it is to obtain this information, the less likely it is that the creditor will agree to debt settlement.

-Do not hire a “debt settlement” company to handle your debt settlement.
+Do not hire a so-called “debt settlement” company to handle your debt settlement.
 In most cases, they are a complete rip-off.
 Instead, consider hiring a reputable debt settlement attorney in Washington D.C. and Virginia to handle the negotiations for you.
 Your attorney works for you and you alone, not some corporate bottom line.
 Lee Legal can help you assess your debt settlement options.